JJedrasik/Badugi-Player-V2/README.md

 # Badugi-Player-V2
-A Badugi Player I've done for an assignment
+Second iteration of a java program that plays the card game Badugi.
+Made for an AI class.